KyleM157/jettywatch/_posts/2025-12-06-Swell-Event-Notes.md

 Although the surf will be pretty large, I wouldn't expect a ton of push.
 The period is still pretty short and the swell has to wrap in given the swell angle.
 It'll be soft relative to the size.
 Newer surfers should know their limits (haven't had to say that in a while!), but it should still be approachable for experienced-but-not-pro folks.
 Note that this is all assuming that the wind switches SW and you have some amount of south wind protection.

-The wind forecast is currently showing strong SSW winds (18kts+ w/ stronger gusts) for the afternoon, switching to more SW as we get closer to sunset.
-South wind protection will (most likely) be necessary if you're looking to get a few.
+The wind forecast is currently showing strong SSW winds (18kts+ w/ stronger gusts) for the afternoon, switching to more SW after sunset.
+South wind protection will be necessary if you're looking to get a few.
 I'd plan on surfing right before sunset/last light to make the most of it.
 High tide is mid-day, so that sets up a nice window late day on the dropping tide.

 ## Thursday 12/11